 - “You’re braver than you believe and stronger and smarter than you think.” ― A.A.
 Milne,

 One of my favorite and most effective way to deal with anxiety is to be in nature.
-It instantly calms me.
-There’s science to back this up – being in nature is calming.
+It instantly calms me (there’s even science to back this up).

 How do you deal with anxiety?
 Do you have a mantra?